-Particulars (INR in Million)
+Particulars (INR In Million)

 Cost

-As at April 1,2016 2.08
+As at April 1,2017 2,08

 Addition -

-As at March 31, 2017 2.08
+As at March 31, 2018 2.08

-As at April 01, 2017 2.08
+As at April 01, 2018 2.08

 Addition

-As at March 31, 2018 2.08
+As at March 31, 2019 2.08

-Note:
+Notes:

 - 1 There is no income arising from above investment properties.
-Further, the company has not incurred any expenditure for above - 2 The above land is situated at Raigadh District, Maharashtra which is mortgaged against Secured borrowings in order to fulfil collateral requirement of Lenders. - The Company has no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements. - 4 The fair value disclosure for investment property is not presented as the property is specifically acquired for offering as security for borrowings and based on the information available with the management that there are no material development in the area where land is situated.
-Accordingly, management believes that there is no material difference.in-fair-value and carrying value of property.
+Further, the company has not incurred any expenditure for above properties. - 2 The above land which is situated at Raigadh District, Maharashtra is mortgaged against Secured borrowings in order to fulfil collateral requirement of Lenders. - 3 The Company has no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements. - 4 The fair value disclosure for investment property is not presented as the property is specifically acquired for offering as security for borrowings and based on the information available with the management that there are no material development in the area where land is situated.
+Accordingly, management believes that there is no material difference in fair value and carrying value of property.

-Shreenathji Udaipur Toliway Private Limited
+Shreenathji Udalpur Tollway Private Limited

-Notes to Financial Statements for the year ended March 31, 2018
+Notes to Financial Statements for the year ended March 31, 2019